 Morash, Merry; Chesney-Lind, Meda, Source: Justice Quarterly, Vol 8, Num 3, September 1991

 Abstract: The power control theory of delinquency is one of the few that has attempted to account for both gender and class in delinquency causation.
 Bivariate analysis showed that, contrary to power control theory, gender differences in delinquency appeared in families regardless of their structure (patriarchal or egalitarian).
-Moreover, a path analysis revealed that the quality of the relationship with the mother was important in explaining low levels of delinquency, particularly in boys.
 The quality of a youth's relationships with parents, particularly the experience of negative sanctions from the father, was found to explain delinquency for both sexes.
 Finally, family's social class rather than socialization for risk taking continues to predict the delinquency of both boys and girls.

 Power-control and social bond: exploring the effect of patriarchy - Sims Blackwell B.